klein0r/ioBroker.luftdaten/docs/en/basics.md

 Wait some seconds until the cronjob collects the data for the first time.

-*Feel free to change the schedule settings in the instances tab (default is every 30 minutes).*
+*Feel free to change the schedule settings in the instances tab (default: every 30 minutes).*

 ### Remote

-1. Choose one of the sensors on the official map: [deutschland.maps.luftdaten.info](https://deutschland.maps.luftdaten.info/)
+1. Choose one of the sensors on the official map: [deutschland.maps.sensor.community](https://deutschland.maps.sensor.community/)
 2. Click on the sensor and copy the ID (#XXXXX)
 3. Create a new instance of the adapter
 4. Type a custom name in the first table column